 - tune into your local ABC radio station.
 Information may change quickly so check regularly for updates and heed any warnings

 - don't overload phone lines with non-emergency calls.
-I you must use your mobile phone do it with text
+You must use your mobile phone do it with text

 - don't drive unless it's an emergency